DKPLM: Decomposable Knowledge-enhanced Pre-trained Language Model for Natural Language Understanding: DKPLM: The Proposed Model

 We first state some basic notations.
 Denote an input sequence of tokens as $\{w_1, w_2, \ldots, w_n\}$, where $n$ is the length of the input sequence.
 The hidden representation of input tokens obtained by PLMs is denoted as $\{h_1, h_2, \ldots, h_n\}$ and $h_i \in \mathbb{R}^{d_1}$, where $d_1$ is the dimension of the PLM's output.
 Furthermore, we denote the knowledge graph as $\mathcal{G}=(\mathcal{E}, \mathcal{R})$ where $\mathcal{E}$ and $\mathcal{R}$ are the collections of entities and relation triples, respectively.
 In the KG, a relational knowledge triple is denoted as $(e_h, r, e_t)$, where $e_h$ and $e_t$ refer to the head entity and the tail entity, respectively. $r$ is the specific relation predicate between $e_h$ and $e_t$.

-Our model DKPLM can be regarded as a knowledge-enhanced extension to a variety of PLMs, such as the encoder-based PLMs (e.g, BERT \cite{DBLP:conf/naacl/DevlinCLT19}, RoBERTa \cite{DBLP:journals/corr/abs-1907-11692}) and auto-regressive PLMs (e.g, GPT \cite{radford2018improving}).
-In our work, we implement DKPLM based on the model backbone of RoBERTa \cite{DBLP:journals/corr/abs-1907-11692}.
-Nonetheless, DKPLM can be applied to other similar PLM backbones as well, which will be left as future work.

-As we wish to decompose the process of knowledge injection during the three PLMs' stages, without using any additional knowledge encoders for knowledge representation learning, our pre-training process specifically focuses on the knowledge injection and decoding on certain tokens in the detected long-tail entities.
+Our pre-training process specifically focuses on the knowledge injection and decoding on certain tokens in the detected long-tail entities.
 Specifically, we aim to solve three research questions: \begin{itemize} \item \textbf{RQ1}: What types of tokens in the pre-training corpus should be detected for knowledge injection ? \item \textbf{RQ2}: How can we inject knowledge to selected tokens without additional knowledge encoders ? \item \textbf{RQ3}: How can we verify the effectiveness of injected relation triples during pre-training ? \end{itemize}

 The overall framework of DKPLM is presented in Figure \ref{model_figure}.
 In the following, we introduce the techniques of DKPLM and discuss how we can address the three research questions.